📅 2023-05-26 — Session: Critique and Analysis of Gabaix’s Volatility Model

 • Reviewed a thesis section on agent aggregation and log-normal distributions, providing feedback for clarity and accessibility.

-• Provided constructive feedback on a thesis section, enhancing its clarity and presentation.
+• Provided constructive feedback on a thesis section, enhancing its clarity and accessibility.

-• Further empirical investigation into Gabaix’s claims about idiosyncratic volatility and population size.
+• Further empirical investigation into the relationship between idiosyncratic variance and population size.

-• Outreach to research groups for insights into covariance matrices and non-linear transformations.
+• Outreach to research groups focusing on covariance matrices and non-linear transformations for additional insights.